 Updates: Removing Barriers.
 Improving Systems

-Honoring Choices is working diligently to protect your civil right to direct your care decisions, and help ensure everyone can access timely, equitable high quality care.
+COVID-19 has shinned a bright light on the gaps and barriers in exercising your right to make a plan and access timely, equitable high quality care.
+Honoring Choices is working diligently to protect your civil right to direct your care decisions, and receive care that honors your values, goals and care choices.
 Working with the MA Health Care Planning-MOLST Advisory Group and the Guardianship-MOLST Advisory Group, we requested the State and Probate & Family Court consider three important remedies:

-We asked the State to allow verbal consent of a patient on a MOLST form, when in-person consent is not possible.
+We asked the State to allow a witnessed verbal consent on a MOLST form, when in-person consent is not possible.

 The Honoring Choices Partners share the latest COVID-19 related planning tools and information for care providers and consumers.
 Scroll down to learn what our Partners are doing to help adults & families in their communities!